krishna-waidande/krishna-waidande.github.io/things_learned.md

 + It stores the data in <key,value> pair of datatype Element
-+ It has 4 tier storage structure which are as follows -
++ It have various tier storage structures which are as follows -

 On-Heap :- On-Heap has limited storage as it is stored on JVM's heap memory